Lebanese Arab Army: Decline and disbandment

 Khatib's opposition to the June 1976 Syrian intervention in Lebanon, however, marked the beginning of the end for his LAA faction.
 Although the LAA did put a stiff resistance – notably at the Battle of Bhamdoun in the Chouf District between 13 and 17 October 1976, where they and their PLO, Al-Mourabitoun and Druze PLF allies inflicted heavy losses on the Syrian 3rd Armoured Division – its numbers dwindled to a few hundred by the end of the year, as many of Khatib's soldiers deserted after realizing that they had been played and used by the PLO.
 Chiefly among them was Maj.
 Ahmad Ma'amari, who had defected earlier in June with his troops of the LAA northern command and went over to the Syrians.
 Several Druze soldiers also left the LAA to join the Popular Liberation Forces (PLF) militia.

 Increasingly military weakened and politically marginalized, the LAA suffered a final, shattering blow on 18 January 1977 when Syrian authorities invited the entire LAA leadership – Khatib, Ghotaymi, Manssour, Hamdan, and Addam – to a meeting with President Hafez al-Assad in Damascus.
 However, upon crossing the border to Syria, they were immediately detained and secretly held in the infamous Mezzeh Military Prison.
 After spending between 18 and 24 months in prison, they were subsequently released on 8 October 1978 on the condition they resign their commissions and abstain from all political and military activity thereafter.
-Their political role at an end, both the LAA and VLAA were disbanded (the Syrian Officers that had deserted to the LAA the previous year were arrested and shot), with their Officers and enlisted men being simply returned without receiving any punishment or sanction to the First Brigade, which was re-incorporated into the official Lebanese Army order-of-battle in February 1977.
+Their political role at an end, both the LAA and VLAA were disbanded (the Syrian officers that had deserted to the LAA the previous year were arrested and shot), with their officers and enlisted men being simply returned without receiving any punishment or sanction to the First Brigade, which was re-incorporated into the official Lebanese Army order-of-battle in February 1977.

-In June that year, however, upon the insistence of the then Lebanese Defense and Foreign Affairs Minister Fouad Boutros, several ex-LAA officers were officially discharged from the Lebanese Army, notably Majors Ahmad Ma'amari and Ahmad Boutari, Lieutenants Ahmed Al-Khatib, Mouin Hatoum and Omar Abdallah, and 2nd Lieutenant Bassam Delbeh.
+In June that year, however, upon the insistence of the then Lebanese Defense and Foreign Affairs Minister Fouad Boutros, several ex-LAA officers were officially discharged from the Lebanese Army, notably Majors Ahmad Ma'amari and Ahmad Boutari, Lieutenants Ahmed Al-Khatib, Mouin Hatoum and Omar Abdallah, and 2nd Lieutenant Bassam al-Idilbi.
 Like their colleagues of the AFL, they were never put on trial by a military court on charges of desertion and treason, gradually fading into obscurity afterwards.